coverity/coverity-bash-completions/README.md

 bash -l; # To start new shell
 ```

+In some cases, you may need to explicitly load the completion framework into your
+shell.
+This is usually done by adding something like `source /etc/bash_completion`
+to your `~\.bashrc` file.

 # Usage

 For these completions to work, the `bin` directory for the Coverity Platform